hmrc/ui-test-runner/README.md

 # ui-test-runner

 A helper library for UI testing at HMRC.
-This version is for the test ream to prep for BIDI release

 ## Usage